sanchezzzhak/node-device-detector/README.md

 # Before upgrading to up version, pls read;
 ### (ChangeLog)
+* v1.3.0
+    * Update fixtures from the motamo-org/device-detect package#4.0.0 (update to 2020/10/30)
+    * Mason js prototyping has been replaced by ES classes

 * v1.2.9
     * Update fixtures from the motamo-org/device-detect package#3.13.1 (update to 2020/10/25)